yashpatil454/BodyPartsRecognition/README.md

-# FaceRecognition
+## ⚛️BodyPartsRecognition
+✨Hand detection<br />
+✨Pose Detection<br />
-Face mesh on detected face
+✨Face mesh on detected face <br />

-Hand detection
+The Detection was possible with the implementation of Mediapipe Library